johnelm/node-jxa/README.md

 ( I have a few more good JXA resources, I'll add them here shortly )

 Unfortunately, there are many more resources available for Applescript on the interwebs (or even from Apple) than there is for JXA.
-When googling for an example or recipe, you'll probably find much more help by looking an Applescript that does what you want, and then doing the translation Javascript yourself.
-You can also use an Applescript library if the conversion eludes you, I have had to do this.
+When googling for an example or recipe, you'll probably find much more help by looking an Applescript that does what you want, and then converting to Javascript yourself.
+You can also use an Applescript library if the conversion eludes you (I have had to do this).